What is the California earned income tax credit? Are you eligible? How much can you claim? In this latest post, we give you the answers.

 File And Claim Your California Earned Income Tax Credit Now

 To receive aid in filing your individual claim, the California Franchise Tax Board (FTB) offers free tax preparation assistance through the Volunteer Income Tax Assistance (VITA) program for individuals and families with incomes of $66,000 or less and for senior citizens.
 The assistance is provided by trained volunteers who can help taxpayers claim credits and deductions, including the CalEITC.

 Additionally, FTB also offers an online tool called CalFile that allows taxpayers to file their state taxes electronically for free.
 This is a fast, secure and convenient way to file taxes and claim the CalEITC.

 If you are a business owner who is looking for a firm that stays ahead of you with your tax deductions, J.R.Martin is that firm.
 We specialize in helping small business owners maximize their deductions.
 In addition, we aid our clients by proactively providing business projections so that we can help you plan and strategize regarding your tax liability.
 We want to help you keep your hard-earned money.
-Schedule a call today to determine if we are the right fit for you.
+Find out more about our tax strategy services and schedule a call today to determine if we are the right fit for you.